 Actually, the students exhibited only a belief in a book, the Bible.
 Evolution also doesn’t show up there.
 However, clerics happily infer that since God created everything, as described in the book, that nothing evolved.
 They just have to look around to see that’s nonsense.

-In my classes, for example, I had Asia, European and African students.
+In my classes, for example, I had Asian, European and African students.
 They didn’t look the same.
 Obviously, there had to be some changes in human physiognomy since Adam and Eve.
 Why not call the process evolution?